Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A big project due at work.
 Giving the big toast at a wedding.
 Your mother-in-law is coming to town.
 Any of these situations can cause stress.

 For example, your heart beats more quickly, your breathing gets faster and your mind races.
-The release of adrenaline you feel during stressful periods over time depletes the body’s serotonin as well as other important chemicals levels that are associated with a sense of well-being.
+The release of adrenaline you feel during stressful periods over time depletes the body’s serotonin as well as other important chemical levels that are associated with a sense of well-being.
 The loss of these hormones can cause fatigue, anxiety and even depression.
-When stress strikes, Dr. Stewart offers the following tips for quick relief.
+When stress strikes, we offer the following tips for quick relief.

 2. Take a slow, deep breath.
 Slow, deep breathing helps bring your blood pressure, heart rate and breathing back down to normal levels.

 3. Walk away.
-You can’t always avoid stress, Dr. Stewart says.
+You can’t always avoid stress.
 But if it’s at all possible to walk away from the stressful situation, consider this option.
 Returning at a later time with a reasonable or satisfying plan of action may go a long way toward defusing a stressful experience, he adds.